For Parents & Caregivers

 Tobacco & Vaping

 E-cigarettes are very popular with young people.
 Their use has grown dramatically in the last five years.
 Today, more high school students use e-cigarettes than regular cigarettes.
 The use of e-cigarettes is higher among high school students than adults.
 Nicotine exposure during adolescence and young adulthood can cause addiction and harm the developing brain.
+See our parent resource page on e-cigarettes and tobacco here.

 Smoke Free Teen has nicotine quitting resources including text, chat, an app and more.
 Developed by the Centers for Disease Control and Prevention.